aardjon/trad/doc/architecture.md

 # 2. Architecture Constraints

-## Financial and time budget
+## Financial budget

 As we are doing this in our free time and without anyone paying for the app, we do not want to spent valuable amounts of money for development and/or operation.

+## Time budget

-On the other hand, there is no strict time schedule to provide certain features and no pressure to maintain a certain release date.
+Because this is a hobby project, there is no strict time schedule to provide certain features and no pressure to maintain a certain release date.
+On the other hand, we want to keep time overhead for things like consultations or software maintenance as low as possible to concentrate on feature development.

 ## Learning and fun as decision criteria